apocalyptech/swh_savegame/README.md

 which just happen to have zero elements on all my savegames.
 On the couple of updates that I've had to do since figuring out what I cared about, that's been what's introduced problems.

+And, of course, all of the data marked with "unknown" as varnames are basically just guesses as to what size data they are.
+When presented with five unknown bytes, do you read it as a uint32 followed by a byte, or the other way around?
+Or two uint16s and a byte?
+Lots of options, certainly, and I'm sure that I've gotten it wrong in a number of places.

 If you do run across a savegame which this can't open, do feel free to open up an Issue here, and attach the savegame, and I'll see if I can patch it up.